ArthurConmy/sae/README.md

 <h2> Next steps: </h2>
 <b> Get comparable performance to Anthropic </b>

-Currently we have a good sweep of stuff, remember that Neel got low 100s L0 so maybe 100 is fine?
+Currently we have a good sweep of stuff, remember that Neel got low 100s L0.
 We also have Anthropic A/1 replication on the way, too.

-Best: ~10 L0, 72% loss recovered.
+Best: 64k and 131k Dict Features at 84% Loss Recovered, 9 L0.
+And 88% Loss Recoverd 22 L0

 # TODO: